Dynamic Theme Data

 name | Yes | string | Unique key — becomes theme_data.{name} in Liquid |

-type | Yes | string | One of: string, number, color, boolean, checkbox, select, multi_select, object_array |
+type | Yes | string | One of: string, number, color, boolean, checkbox, image, video, select, multi_select, product_multi_select, category_multi_select, page_multi_select, product_single_select, category_single_select, page_single_select, object_array |

 description | Yes | string | Label shown to merchants in the settings form |

-default | No | varies | Default value when merchant hasn't set one |
+default | No (not allowed for entity multi-select or entity single-select field types) | varies | Default value when merchant hasn't set one |

 options | For select / multi_select | array | Array of { label, value } objects |

-fields | For object_array | array | Array of nested field definitions (primitive, select, or multi-select only) |
+fields | For object_array | array | Array of nested field definitions (primitive, select, multi-select, entity multi-select, or entity single-select — no nested object arrays) |